 We get it, training staff is time-consuming but what if that’s the excuse you gave a customer who just had her server eye roll at her with a side of sarcasm?
 Invest in your staff so they invest in YOU!

 Think about it, what’s your first reaction when you come across a website from 2001?
 Thank you, next.

-Whether it’s because you think you don’t need social media because you’re already busy enough or because you just don’t understand how it works, not using the technological advances out there to your advantage will not only cost you money, but exposure as well.
-If you don’t put yourself out there, who’s going to know your exist?
+Whether it’s because you think you don’t need social media because you’re already busy enough or because you just don’t understand how it works, not using the technological advances out there to your advantage will not only cost you money but exposure as well.
+If you don’t put yourself out there, who’s going to know you exist?

 This ends up being a money pit, you will have to consistently put money back into repairs and maintenance.